adamluckydo/ontology/2_Fear/Fear.md

 Rob brought a sense of magic that, combined with his intellectual rigor and deep dedication to action, introduced many people (myself included) to entirely new ways of seeing and living life.

 At the time of my crisis, listening to Rob's talks was like clinging to a lifeline as I drowned at sea: He had seen Buddhism, walked the path himself, and gone beyond it.
-Maybe "The Truth" wasn't as real or horrible as I had thought.
-Maybe even, "The Truth" was just a lego I had stepped on in the living room of life.
+Maybe, just maybe, "The Truth" wasn't quite as real or horrible as I had thought.

 But most importantly, things started to feel okay again.